 We can consider claims if the insurer you are enquiring about was authorised by the PRA and has been declared in default.
-If you think you have a claim against an insurer you can now start the process by completing an Initial Enquiry Questionnaire.
+If you think you have a claim against an insurer you can now start the process by completing the 'submit a new claim' form.

 To claim compensation you will need to complete and return a full application form, which we will send you.